 Read about recent J-Term trips offered by the Political Science Department

 One of the best ways to find a job in government is to obtain an internship that may lead to a paid position.
-Carthage faculty and the Carthage Career Center assist students in finding internships.
+Carthage faculty and The Aspire Center assist students in finding internships.
 In recent years, Carthage political science students have interned in the U.S. House of Representatives; worked at the Republican Governors Association in Washington, D.C., and interned with the U.S. Department of State in Rennes, France.

 See a list of internship resources